flaviogoncalves/teams_to_chime_gateway/README.md

 Step #7 - Add the SBC to Microsoft Teams

+Use an windows notebook with Windows 10 for this task.

-In a microsoft windows notebook, in administrator mode run:
+Start Powershell in administrator mode and run:

 Example: